IEEEBerkeley/web-ape/course-info.md

 ### Enrolling in APE

-Students who are interested in signing up for APE in Spring 2025 should fill out [THIS](https://berkie.ee/ape-fa25-apply?ref=ieee.berkeley.edu) enrollment form.
+Students who are interested in signing up for APE in Fall 2025 should fill out [THIS](https://berkie.ee/ape-fa25-apply?ref=ieee.berkeley.edu) enrollment form.

 Please email us if you are a concurrent enrollment student- we prioritize matriculated UC Berkeley students.
 Space permitting, however, concurrent enrollment students are welcome to take APE.